-At Hodge Jones and Allen, our sexual offence lawyers have represented hundreds of clients accused of this offence.
-Here, you can expect to be treated sympathetically and without judgement, whatever you are alleged to have done.
-We understand that this is not just a criminal law problem – in our multi-disciplinary practice we can help you with employment, family and reputational issues that arise from being accused of such offences.
+We understand that this is not just a criminal law problem – in our multi-disciplinary practice, we can help you with employment, family and reputational issues that arise from being accused of such offences.
 If you feel you do have a problem, for instance with sex addiction, we can get the right help for you, to assist you and to help your case.

 A ‘pseudo-photograph’ is an amalgam of a photograph of an adult and a child – for instance a child’s face grafted onto an adult’s body.
 These are also unlawful.

 There are a number of specific defences to these charges, such as that the images were held for academic study, but these rarely apply.
-More usually the question is whether the person accused was responsible for the images or knew he had them.
+Usually the question is whether the person accused was responsible for the images or knew they had them.

 One of the difficult things about being accused of an indecent image offence is that the police investigation alone can take many months, because of the need to analyse computers and devices.
-We will help you through that difficult time, but no defence lawyer can speed it up.
+We will help you through that difficult time.

 Police will start an investigation because: